kamarabbas99/kamarabbas99.github.io/README.md

 	_There can be mainly two reasons for resume not showing up._
 	   * _Make sure the name of your repository is in the format username.github.io_
 	    * _After commiting it might take several minitues(10-20 mins) to actually reflect those changes on the live site.
 So wait for few more minitues then open the website and press Ctrl+Shift+R to refresh the page and clear cache from the previous visit._
+3. Should I make a custom jekyll theme?How?</br>

+	_This is entirely your choice if you think you are comfortable with HTML and CSS, then you can go ahead and make your own theme suitable to your resume.
+[This](https://www.siteleaf.com/blog/making-your-first-jekyll-theme-part-1/) tutorial will walk you through the process of creating your first jekyll template._